mattermost/mattermost-handbook/operations/legal/contracts/requesting-sales-contracts.md

 ### Reseller Agreements

-If you selected the  **“Mattermost - Reseller Agreement”** template:
+If you selected the  **“Non-Exclusive Reseller Agreement”** template:

 1. Select the appropriate Mattermost Signatory.
 Please consult the Handbook for [proper signing authority](https://handbook.mattermost.com/operations/operations/company-processes/company-agreements) if you need additional guidance.
 2. Choose the Reseller that will be entering into the Reseller Agreement with Mattermost.
 If the Reseller is not in the list, select **“Invite a New Reseller”** and fill out all of the required fields.
 Select **“Save”**.
-3. Choose whether this will be a one-time resale transaction or an ongoing reseller relationship.
+3. Choose whether this will be a **one-time** resale transaction or an **ongoing** reseller relationship.
+4. Verify the contract default contract information, then select **next**.
-4. Verify the information for Exhibit A of the Reseller Agreement, then select **“Complete Draft”**,
+5. Verify the information for the Exhibits of the Reseller Agreement (as applicable), then select **“Complete Draft”**,
-5. In the **“Party Information”** box, please select **“Signatories Signing Order”** and toggle so that **“Signing Order”** is **‘ON’** and the other party is set to sign first.
+6. In the **“Party Information”** box, please select **“Signatories Signing Order”** and toggle so that **“Signing Order”** is **‘ON’** and the other party is set to sign first.
 Select **“Save”**.
-6. You may now **“Send”** the Draft Reseller Agreement.
+7. You may now **“Send”** the Draft Reseller Agreement.
 This will send the document to the other party for review and signature.

-**If the other party returns any redlines to the template created, please sumbit them back to Legal through the Opportunity by creating a case.**
+**If the other party returns any redlines to the template created, please submit them back to Legal through the Opportunity by creating a case.**